 Danuskodi; The Ghost Settlement

 After the 1964 cyclonic storm and tsunami, the settlement of Danushkodi ceased to exist.
 A visit 50 years down the line shows that the government decided not to rebuild or settle the area.
-It was opined that the place was inhabitable.
-The rail line and rail station was not repaired and the train line terminated at Rameshwaram about 20 miles away.
-No roads were built and the only way to travel to this place is through some tempos and lorries that ply to this place bringing some intrepid travellers to Danushkodi.
+It was opined that the place was not habitable.
+The rail line and rail station were not restored and the train line terminated at Rameshwaram about 20 miles away.
+No roads were built and the only way to travel to this place is through some tempos and lorries that ply to this place bringing some intrepid travelers to Danushkodi.

-The only inhabitants of this place are a small fishermen's community who live in thatched huts and take drinking water from a few wells, that surprisingly have sweet water. the water is scooped and then filtered and drunk by this village community.
-There also no road and the tempos and trucks ply on the sand.
+The only inhabitants of this place are a small fishermen's community who live in thatched huts and take drinking water from a few wells, that surprisingly have sweet water.
+The water is scooped and then filtered and drunk by this village community.
+There are also no roads and the tempos and trucks ply on the sand.

-The entire place has a forlorn look and reminds of what will happen once a civilization is destroyed.
+The entire place has a forlorn look and reminds of what will happen once civilization is destroyed.
 All the shops and hotels are gone and the only reminder of a thriving township are the destroyed buildings and structures.
 It is sad to visit this place and ones heart goes out to the few hardy people still inhabiting here.
-They are forsaken as the government has washed its hands of teh entire danushkodi.
+They are forsaken as the government has washed its hands of the entire Danushkodi.

 Change is the essence of life and finally after half a century people and the government have awoken up and decided that Danushkodi does have some tourist value.
 A road is planned from Rameshwaram to Danushkodi and will be followed by a state bus service.

-One hopes that this forlorn and desolate part of India which has history written all over it from th time of Ramayana will once again thrive.
-But all this is years away and one can only hope and pray..
-Sadly half a century was wasted in not restoring danushkodi.
+One hopes that this forlorn and desolate part of India which has history written all over it from the time of the Ramayana will once again thrive.
+But all this is years away and one can only hope and pray.
+Sadly half a century was wasted in not restoring Danushkodi.